Skip to main content

 • Data caps: Monitor stream bitrate to stay under data caps when tethering.
 Lower bitrate during non-critical tasks.

-• Controller profiles: Save per-game profiles to avoid remapping each time, echoing the workflow in best controller setups for emulator gaming on iPhone.
+• Controller profiles: Save per-game profiles to avoid remapping each time, echoing the workflow in best controller setup for Android emulator gaming on iPhone.

 Final Thoughts: Cloud as the Fastest On-Ramp